-Mount Augustus National Park, Western Australia is located 460km east of Carnarvon and 390kms west of Meekatharra, and is home to the world's largest monocline, known as Burringurrah by the local Wadjari Aboriginal people.
+Mount Augustus National Park, Western Australia is located 460km east of Carnarvon and 390km west of Meekatharra, and is home to the world's largest monocline, known as Burringurrah by the local Wadjari Aboriginal people.

 The rock of Mount Augustus itself is about eight kilometres long and covers an area of 4,795 hectares within Mount Augustus National Park.
 The granite rock that lies beneath Mount Augustus is 1,650 million years old.
 This makes it twice the size of Uluru (Ayers Rock) and considerably older.
 It is also the biggest 'rock' in the world.
 During dawn and dusk, its colours are awe inspiring, changing from deep indigo to bright pink, orange or red and occasionally green.
 These contrasts make for some amazing photo opportunities.

-There is a 49 kilometre circuit around Mt Augustus National Park suitable for conventional two-wheel-drive vehicles.
-This circuit offers views of the changing faces of the rock and access to a number of key sites including rocky creek gorges, caves, Aboriginal rock art, picnic sites, walk trails and a variety of wildlife on the rock, plain and water courses.
+There is a 49 kilometre self-drive circuit around Mt Augustus National Park suitable for conventional two-wheel-drive vehicles.
+This circuit offers views of the changing faces of the rock and access to a number of key sites including rocky creek gorges, caves, Aboriginal rock art, picnic sites and various walking/hiking trails.

 Aboriginal etchings can be found on short walks around the rock at Flintstone Rock, Mundee and Ooramboo.
 For the more fit and energetic there are a number of longer walk trails available including a return hike to the rock's summit.

 For more information on visiting Mount Augustus National Park visit the Department of Parks and Wildlife.
 No camping or open fires are permitted within the National Park or on Mount Augustus Station pastoral lease.
-Accommodation, powered caravan sites, camping facilities, meals, fuel and water are available at Mount Augustus Tourist Park, located five kilometres from the base of the rock.
+Accommodation, powered caravan sites, camping facilities, meals, fuel and water are available at Mount Augustus Tourist Park, located 5 kilometres from the base of the rock.